NATIONAL GUARD BIRTHDAY

 NATIONAL GUARD BIRTHDAY HISTORY

 On December 13 of 1636, a direct declaration by the Massachusetts General Court established an official militia for the first time in the American Colonies.
 The resolution required all able-bodied men from age 16 to 60 to join.
-While less-organized militia existed, this legal document brought them together under a formal establishment.
+While less-organized militia existed, this legal document brought them together under a formal enterprise.
 We know this organization today as the National Guard.

 The Massachusetts Bay Colony established three regiments designated East, South, and North.
 Older than the United States itself, the National Guard maintains these roots in Massachusetts.
-The regiments include the 101st Engineer Battalion (formerly East Regiment), the 101st Field Artillery (South Regiment), and the 181st Infantry and the 182nd Infantry Regiment (North Regiment).
+The regiments include the 101st Engineer Battalion (formerly East Regiment), the 101st Field Artillery (South Regiment), and the 181st Infantry, and the 182nd Infantry Regiment (North Regiment).